Category:

 A business associate agreement (BAA) is one of those safeguards.
 It’s a written contract that outlines how third-party vendors (known as business associates) must handle protected health information (PHI).

-If a covered entity (like a hospital or health insurer) works with another company that might access patient data, a signed BAA is required before any information is shared.
+If a covered entity works with another company that might access patient data, a signed BAA is required before any information is shared.
 Without it, both sides could face serious penalties for violating HIPAA rules.

 In this guide, we’ll break down what a BAA is, who needs one, why it matters, and what must be included in a compliant agreement.